 “Provides for disclosure to a third party if the original recipient of information has not responded adequately and circumstances require urgent action”

-* the bill explicitly defines journalist as one working for a newspaper, magazine, radio or similar, to rule out social media disclosures and “self-defined” journalists.
+* The bill explicitly defines a journalist as one working for a newspaper, magazine, radio or similar, to rule out social media disclosures and “self-defined” journalists.

 ‘Good Faith’ No Longer Required